cyberAbubakr/cyberAbubakr/README.md

 ---

 ## 👨‍💻 **About Me**
 I am a BS Computer Science student with a strong interest in cybersecurity, focused on building practical skills in **Security Operations Center (SOC) analysis**, threat detection, and incident response.

 I am actively developing hands-on experience through labs, scripting, and real-world simulations to become a **SOC Tier 1 Analyst**.

+I am also exploring **Artificial Intelligence** through my university coursework, gaining foundational knowledge in how AI and ML concepts can be applied to modern cybersecurity challenges such as anomaly detection and threat prediction.

 ---

 ## 🎯 **Objective**
 To secure a role as a **SOC Analyst (Tier 1)** where I can contribute to monitoring, detecting, and responding to security incidents using practical and analytical skills.

 ---

 ## 🛠️ **Skills & Projects**
 | Skill | Project |
 |------|--------|
 | SIEM Fundamentals & Log Analysis | <a href="https://github.com/cyberAbubakr/log-analysis-mini-siem">Log Analysis Mini SIEM</a> |